jermnelson/Colorado-Springs-Friends-Meeting-Website/2015/first-month/MinutesForMeetingForWorshipForBusiness.md

 *For it is the corporate Truth or Light for which Friends labor together, not the proof or justification of the rightness of any particular position* (Barney Aldrich, p.
 119).

-*I always go to the monthly meetings because if I don’t, they usually end up doing some darn thing or other.* (Nancy Springer, p.
+*I always go to the monthly meetings because if I don't, they usually end up doing some darn thing or other.* (Nancy Springer, p.
 119).

 1. Acceptance of minutes: